ec-jrc/cbm/iacs_qa/data_validation/README.md

 1. Ensure you have a **PostgreSQL** database with the **PostGIS** extension enabled.
 2. Create the required tables using the structure defined in the [specifications](https://lpis.jrc.ec.europa.eu/assets/images/dataspecifications/specs_data_submission_nov_2023.pdf).
-3. Run the SQL queries provided in `database_validations.sql` to perform the checks.
+3. Run the SQL queries provided in `second_layer_database_validations.sql` to perform the checks.

 To execute the SQL checks: